adaptris/interlok-docs-legacy/pages/advanced/advanced-shell.md

 Interlok supports an integrated Java shell called [CRaSH][].
 You can use [CRaSH][] to `ssh` into your running interlok instance.

-{% include important.html content="This is deprecated notice because Interlok Sheel will not work with Java 11, and the underlying libraries are well out of date" %}
+{% include important.html content="This is deprecated notice because Interlok Shell will not work with Java 11, and the underlying libraries are well out of date" %}

 ## Usage ##